relizaio/rearm-cli/README.md

 - **--createcomponent-version-schema** - version schema for the new component (optional).
 Only used with `--createcomponent`.
 Supported values: semver, calver_reliza, calver_ubuntu, calver_yy_mm, calver_yyyy_mm, calver_yy_0m, calver_yyyy_0m, custom based on options in Reliza Versioning (see [here](https://github.com/relizaio/versioning?tab=readme-ov-file#25-known-version-elements)). **Requires organization-wide read-write API key.**
 - **--createcomponent-branch-version-schema** - feature branch version schema for the new component (optional).
 Only used with `--createcomponent`.
 Same supported values as `--createcomponent-version-schema`. **Requires organization-wide read-write API key.**
 - **vcstype** - flag to denote vcs type (optional).
 Supported values: git, svn, mercurial.
 This flag is needed if we want to set a commit for the release only if the vcs uri is not yet set for the component and we're creating a new component with new vcs uri.
+- **--rebuild** - flag to allow rebuilding release on repeated CI reruns (optional).
+Default is false.
+When set to true, if a release with the same version already exists, it will be rebuilt instead of rejected.

 Note that multiple deliverables per release are supported.
 In which case deliverable specific flags (odelid, odelbuildid, odelbuilduri, odelcimeta, odeltype, odeldigests, odelartsjson must be repeated for each deliverable).